 What Is Graphite And Where Do I Use It?

-- Graphite is one of the purest and most crystalline forms of carbon and can be either mined of synthetically made.
+- Graphite (chemical symbol C) is one of the purest and most crystalline forms of carbon and can be either mined or synthetically made.

 - Natural graphite powders are mined and occur in 3 different forms: vein, amorphous (actually microcrystalline) and flake.

 - Synthetic graphite powders are made from carbon precursors (like natural carbons or petcoke) through a high temperature electrochemical process.